 Community has been a buzzword for companies ever since social media made it easy for customers to communicate with them directly and publicly.
-With this cultural and communication shift, community management has emerged as a robust profession for those who like working with many different personalities, solving problems, and bringing people together.
+With this cultural and communication shift, the role of community managers has emerged as a robust profession for those who like working with many different personalities, solving problems, and bringing people together.

 Ten years ago, only a few companies had community managers and even fewer people had heard of the field.
 Today, nearly every company with a strong web presence has a community manager, and often they have a whole community department or team.

 As they grow as professionals, many office managers transition to departments like human resources, recruiting, event planning, accounting, or upper management.
 Along with these more established career paths, community management can also be a great next step.
-In addition, community work can build on the skills office managers already use daily, such as organically connecting different people and integrating them into a company’s culture.
+Community managers need the skills office managers already use daily, such as organically connecting different people and integrating them into a company’s culture.

 So what does a community manager actually do?
 Many work at the intersection of marketing, social media management, event production, and customer support, but every successful community manager brings a unique blend of skills to their work.

 “Community managers create content and programming that builds an engaged community, which then fuels business objectives,” said Carrie Melissa Jones, Founding Partner and COO of CMX, a network of community professionals.
 Jones and her CMX peers came to this definition after workshopping it for several weeks.
 She explained it is a definition that is broad enough that it can be applied across any discipline or focus, while clearly demonstrating that community managers have a distinct mission.

 While the day-to-day might vary depending on company objectives, most community managers work to grow a brand’s community in both quality and quantity.
 They also engage with an existing community by nurturing current customers or helping to connect those customers with each other.
 In other cases, community managers work within a company to nurture culture internally.